NodyHub/blog/content/posts/2020-07-container-breakouts.md

 [arch ~]#
 ```

 We have assumed that there is a SSH daemon running on the host, the service is not hardened and the `sudo` package was installed.
-Well, you could exchange the sudo step by creating another user with uid 0 to get rid of that step, nut anyway ;)
+Well, you could exchange the sudo-step by creating another user with `uid=0(root)` to get rid of that step, but anyway ;)

 #### Cronjob